adaptris/interlok-docs-legacy/pages/ui/ui-config.md

 This component is a typical example and shows:

-- Component type; This example is a com.adaptris.core.NullConnection, so the component type is a 'Null Connection'.
+- **Component type:** This example is a com.adaptris.core.NullConnection, so the component type is a 'Null Connection'.
-- Sub type; This will show the package that the component belongs to.
-- Component type icon; As this example is a connection, the connection icon is show.
+- **Component type icon:** As this example is a connection, the connection icon is show.
-- id; This would display the contents of the 'Unique ID' setting for that component.
+- **Id:** This would display the contents of the 'Unique ID' setting for that component.
-- Information; This is a user interactive popover, when hovered over it shows a bit more detail about the component, like the alias  and java class name.
-- Edit; Clicking this would display the settings editor for this component.
+- **Edit:** Clicking this would display the settings editor for this component.
-- Replace; Pressing this would perform a remove & add function, therefore allowing you to easily replace this component.
+- **Replace:** Pressing this would perform a remove & add function, therefore allowing you to easily replace this component.
 In this example, pressing this would show the add connection modal window.
-- Remove; Activating this function would remove the component from the configuration, i.e. deleting this connection.
+- **Remove:** Activating this function would remove the component from the configuration, i.e. deleting this connection.
-- Copy; You can use this function to copy this component to the pages clipboard.
+- **Copy:** You can use this function to copy this component to the pages clipboard.
 You can hold 1 of each component type in the clipboard, which can then be used to Paste it to a given applicable area.
-- Cut; As copy, but on a Paste command, this would remove the source component.
+- **Cut:** As copy, but on a Paste command, this would remove the source component.

 ## Delete component features ##